ericburger/crossbardocs/pages/iotcookbook/Arduino-Yun-SSH-Access.md

-Once that you have [networking running for your Yun](Arduino Yun Network Access) (either ethernet, Wifi or both), the next thing is to SSH into your Yun.
+Once that you have [networking running for your Yun](Arduino-Yun-Network-Connectivity) (either ethernet, Wifi or both), the next thing is to SSH into your Yun.
 This will allow you to do further software setup and advanced system configuration from a root shell.

-> Note: -nix systems should come with ssh preinstalled.
-On Windows, git installs an ssh client which you can use from the git shell - or you can use [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+> Note: Unix systems should come with SSH preinstalled.
+On Windows, [Git for Windows](https://msysgit.github.io/) installs an SSH client which you can use from the Git bash shell or you can use [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

+## First login

 The default password for `root` is `arduino`.

-(Don't be surprised if there's no cursor movement on entering the password - -nix systems have this as a safety feature.)
+> Don't be surprised if there's no cursor movement on entering the password - Unix systems have this as a safety feature.

 Here is how that looks like on a first connect: